sbrnkthln/portfolio/content/pages/index.md

   - type: GenericSection
     title:
       text: Sabrina Kathleen
-      color: text-primary
+      color: text-light
       type: TitleBlock
+      styles:
+        self:
+          fontWeight: 400
+          textAlign: justify
     subtitle: ''
     text: >+
-      ##### Hello, there!
+      ###### Hello, there!
 I'm on a journey to delve into the world of data and
       dedicating this platform as a journal, where I document my insights and discoveries.